 The workers compensation legal process

-The image below illustrates the injury claims process and how you can access compensation through WorkCover following your slipped disc or bludging disc injury or accident at work, for example on a construction site.
+The video below steps through the injury claims process and how you can access compensation following your slipped disc or bludging disc injury or accident at work, for example on a construction site:

 How workers compensation gets calculated

 Depending on the nature of your slipped disc injury and the circumstances which caused it, compensation may or may not be available.
 You should always seek expert legal help to see if you are able to make a claim.

 With WorkCover workers compensation claims, a monetary value is usually placed on the gap between your predicted life path before the injury, and your actual life path since the injury.

 Common questions about Slipped disc or bulging disc injuries and WorkCover

 Back injuries that occur at work and involve a slipped disc or bulging disc can be complicated to litigate against.
 There are many factors at play that can impact on your ability to make a claim through WorkCover.

 Typically, if you’ve suffered a slipped disc or bulging disc resulting from the carelessness of others, it’s more likely you have a claim.
 This carelessness includes unsafe work conditions or processes and inadequate equipment.